 Choosing the Right Coronavirus Mask Type

-Wearing a coronavirus mask is important for helping slow the spread of the virus, especially when you decide to go out.
+Wearing a coronavirus mask is important to helping slow the spread of the virus and for protecting yourself if you are unvaccinated.
 It's also important to know what type of mask you should wear and when it's appropriate to wear them.

 Types of Coronavirus Masks